RAKWireless/udp-packet-forwarder/README.md

 ### Get the EUI of the LoRa Gateway

-The LoRa gateways are manufactured with a unique 64 bits (8 bytes) identifier, called EUI, which can be used to register the gateway on the LoRaWAN Network Server.
+LoRa gateways are manufactured with a unique 64 bits (8 bytes) identifier, called EUI, which can be used to register the gateway on the LoRaWAN Network Server.
 You can check the gateway EUI (and other data) by inspecting the service logs or running the command below while the container is up:

 ```
 docker exec -it udp-packet-forwarder ./info.sh